Ambient Air Quality Monitoring System

 - Cost and trustworthiness: Find out who else has used particular product and take feedback before purchasing.
 Also considering cost of equipment and cost of recurring consumables is a good idea before making purchase of ambient air quality monitoring equipment.

-- Notification: Does that equipment sends notification to concern person if particular pollutant is present above standards defined by Pollution control board?
+- Notification: Does that equipment sends notification to concern person if particular pollutant is present above ?

 Types of Ambient Air Quality Monitoring System

 Air quality monitoring instruments can be divided into three parts based on their cost, level of accuracy and precision.

 Continuous emission monitors (CEM) are very high accuracy methods that provides continuous records of pollutants.
 These CEMs are self-operating systems which can go days, weeks with minimal intervention of operators.
 They also have remote communication facilities so that data can be downloaded remotely.
 They have extreme level of measurement accuracy, and wide range of detection limits.
 Also some of the instruments have features like automatic calibration, flameproof sensors.